MERNStars/Docs/readme.md

 The target audience for the weExplore website is the wider community of Clayton, Victoria who are seeking health advice, education and a group that has similar interests in health and wellbeing.

 #### The current members’ metrics are:
 Roughly the age range is between mid 20’s all the way through to mid 40’s.
 Consisting of a variety of demographics and socioeconomic status, however, predominantly the members are of middle socioeconomic status.
 The members consist of students from surrounding universities particularly from Monash university, young professionals and young families.
+Many have low computer literacy.
 The target audience will initially consist of the current member base that is part of the MeetUp group.
 However, the aim is to expand the reach to more members of the community who are seeking and in need of support with their health and overall wellbeing.

 ### Tech Stack